MYOG - Custom Backpack Design

 This leaves me with a specific set of criteria for my perfect bag:

-• 3) - Highly abrasion resistant - my larger bag has been snagged on sharp rocks during climbs several times, and I do not want a hole tearing large enough to start losing camera gear.
+3) - Highly abrasion resistant - all of my larger bags have been snagged on sharp rocks during climbs several times, and I do not want a hole tearing large enough to start losing camera gear.

 To solve this, my design is broken down into 5 key areas: